This event has finished.

 Speaker: Dr Claire Griffiths, Programme Director and Assistant Professor in Creative Writing

 Date: Monday 1st November 2021, 4:30-5:30pm (GMT)

-The NCH creative writing programme allows students to harness the full expressive potential and persuasive power of language and provides the tools and the confidence to approach a wide range of literary forms – from short fiction and immersive journalism, to poetry and scriptwriting for stage, radio, and screen – with aesthetic judgement and practical command.
+The NCH creative writing minor allows students to harness the full expressive potential and persuasive power of language, and provides the tools and the confidence to approach a wide range of literary forms – from short fiction and immersive journalism, to poetry and scriptwriting for stage, radio, and screen – with aesthetic judgement and practical command.

 Here’s what previous participants have said about our Creative Writing Taster Lectures:

 “The content was very interesting, informative and helpful, and was presented in a way that was easy to understand.
 This session answered many of the question I had about studying Creative Writing.”